markmoxon/elite-source-code-bbc-master/README.md

 During compilation, details of every step are output in a file called `compile.txt` in the `3-assembled-output` folder.
 If you have problems, it might come in handy, and it's a great reference if you need to know the addresses of labels and variables for debugging (or just snooping around).

-## Building different releases of BBC Master Elite
+## Building different variants of BBC Master Elite

-This repository contains the source code for two different releases of BBC Master Elite:
+This repository contains the source code for two different variants of BBC Master Elite:

-* The official SNG47 Acornsoft release, which was the first appearance of BBC Master Elite, and the one included on all subsequent discs
+* The Acornsoft SNG47 release, which was the first appearance of BBC Master Elite, and the one included on all subsequent discs

-* The release for the Master Compact
+* The Superior Software release for the Master Compact

-By default the build process builds the SNG47 release, but you can build a specified release using the `release=` build parameter.
+By default the build process builds the SNG47 release, but you can build a specified variant using the `variant=` build parameter.

 ### Building the SNG47 release

-You can add `release=sng47` to produce the `elite-master-sng47.ssd` file that contains the SNG47 release, though that's the default value so it isn't necessary.
+You can add `variant=sng47` to produce the `elite-master-sng47.ssd` file that contains the SNG47 release, though that's the default value so it isn't necessary.

 The verification checksums for this version are shown above.

 ### Building the Master Compact release

-You can build the Master Compact release by appending `release=compact` to the `make` command, like this on Windows:
+You can build the Master Compact release by appending `variant=compact` to the `make` command, like this on Windows:

 ```
-make.bat encrypt verify release=compact
+make.bat encrypt verify variant=compact
 ```

 or this on a Mac or Linux:

 ```
-make encrypt verify release=compact
+make encrypt verify variant=compact
 ```

 This will produce a file called `elite-master-compact.ssd` in the `5-compiled-game-discs` folder that contains the Master Compact release.